 Many a potential self builder gets really stuck in to the concept of building their own home by producing or adopting sometimes quite detailed drawings of their ‘new house’ before they’ve even found the plot.
 Admittedly, sometimes, it’s a ruse to generate enthusiasm for the project with a doubtful partner.
 It’s ‘cart before the horse’.

-Think of your design or accommodation wishes in broad brush terms and then set aside any detailed consideration until you’ve found the plot.
+Think of your self build design or accommodation wishes in broad brush terms and then set aside any detailed consideration until you’ve found the plot.
 It’s the plot that will dictate the final design.

 7. Design to the Budget

 Your total budget, minus the land costs, is your building budget.
 Stress to any designer that your budget is sacrosanct.
 Anything that they draw for you must be capable of being built within that budget.
 If it’s not, then anything they produce is not fit for purpose.

 - How much will it cost to self build?
 Find out using the Build Cost Calculator